Education and Influences

-Knight attended a boarding school in Denton, Texas that had one full-time and one part-time art teacher.
+Aaron Knight attended a boarding school in Denton, Texas that had one full-time and one part-time art teacher.
 Neither oil painting nor photography classes were offered at the small high school.
-An adolescent fascination with surrealists like Salvador Dalí and Jerry Uelsmann made Knight want to experiment with painting and photography.
+An adolescent fascination with surrealists like Salvador Dalí and Jerry Uelsmann inspired him to experiment with painting and photography.
+Yet he had not considered undertaking nude photography education.
 As a graduation gift, his mother chose a large set of oil paints from Holland.
 He also requested and received a used Nikon SLR film camera.

 Knight studied art at Fort Lewis College in Durango, Colorado.
 His art degree included the traditional disciplines of oil painting and drawing.
 This foundation would influence his compositional approach to photography, in which he weighs design elements independently from the medium when constructing an image.
 He composes photographs in a similar fashion to how he would complete an oil painting—it was never his goal to capture moments of reality.

-Fascinated with people, he photographed both male and female students.
+Fascinated by people, he photographed both male and female students.
 For most photography assignments, he found ways to include a human subject.

 He enrolled in extra course hours to study advanced photographic techniques, painting, printmaking, and art history.
 He trained in both traditional and archaic processes such as view cameras, medium format, darkroom chemistry, and color transparency.
 He hand-produced Ilfochrome as well as selenium-toned, black-and-white, fiber-based photographs and experimented with liquid emulsions to layer photographic imagery with painting and drawing.